Deskflow 1.24.0.365

 This is called when the configuration has changed. activeSides is a bitmask of DirectionMask indicating which sides of the primary screen are linked to clients.
 Override to handle the possible change in jump zones.

-Implemented in IPlatformScreen, MSWindowsScreen, OSXScreen, PlatformScreen, and XWindowsScreen.
+Implemented in MSWindowsScreen, OSXScreen, PlatformScreen, and XWindowsScreen.

 ◆ registerHotKey()